stxnre/hpfilter_and_fft_in_cpp/README.md

 the DFT is a crucial method in signal processing and for the Power Spectral Density, which can help identify periodicities in some process.
 As written, the DFT has a time complexity of $O(n^2)$.
 The FFT, first made by J.W.
 Cooley and John Tukey, exploits a recursive relation in the DFT that reduces time complexity to $O(n\log n)$.

-My implementation of the FFT is the most basic one: the Radix-2 FFT, taking a sequence of size $N$ such that $N$ is a positive power of 2.
+My original implementation of the FFT was the Radix-2 FFT, taking a sequence of size $N$ such that $N$ is a positive power of 2.
+This did not work as well on the data, so I was led to the more flexible (but complicated) "Mixed-Radix" FFT, which uses the prime factorization of $N$ to yield the result.

+After performing the FFT, I defined a function `periodogram` which serves as an approximation of the Power Spectral Density, allowing us to visualize and identify the prominent frequencies in the seasonal component.

 ## Running The Code